lordzac/alx-higher_level_programming/0x0B-python-input_output/README.md

 - Write a function that returns the dictionary description with simple data structure (list, dictionary, string, integer and boolean) for JSON serialization of an object:
 - Write a class Student that defines a student by:
 - Write a class Student that defines a student by: (based on 9-student.py)
+- Write a class Student that defines a student by: (based on 10-student.py)